MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-dependencies.md

 You can manage Microsoft Teams guest access settings from the Office 365 admin center.
-For more information, see
+For more information, see [Turn on or off guest access to Microsoft Teams](set-up-guests.md).

 ##Office 365 Groups